Ammarpad/OutreachyProject/README.md

 1. **official\_website.py**
 	- This module extracts official website links from Wikipedia article and add them to corresponding data item of the page on the repo.
 This module uses [BeautifulSoup library][2] apart from the standard requirments.
 It does not validate that the url is actually working, but it does ensure that it is valid URL in structure.
 2. **twitter\_username.py**
+	- This module primarily extracts Twitter usernames of subjects from Wikipedia page, or set of pages, and then use the username to extract its corresponding numeric id from Twitter.
+The username is then exported to Wikidata as [Twitter username][P2002] claim, and the numeric id as [Numeric id][P6552] qualifier
 3. **mb\_release\_group\_data.py**
 	- This module currently extracts and processes [MusicBrainz release group identifier][P436]
 4. **lepindex-id.py**